varigence/docs/bimlflex/getting-started/importing-source-metadata.md

 By reading existing metadata instead of manually entering it or manually creating tables for the Data Warehouse it is possible to increase development speed and quality.

-The BimlFlex App provides an import metadata function for connections.
+The BimlFlex App provides a convenient import metadata function.

 Click the Connections page in the app and click the source connection `AWLT_SRC`.
-In the page, click the `Import Metadata` button to start the metadata importer.
+Click the `Import Metadata` button to start the metadata importer.

 Validate the settings, unselect the `Import Views` to only import metadata from the `SalesLT` tables.
 The remaining settings are left as defaults.